daniellevert/War/README.md

 # War App
 Description: A simple card game for iOS.

-Based on this tutorial from CodeWithChris: https://www.youtube.com/watch?v=lIxq4TCdlRU.
-App was added to and customized further beyond the initial tutorial.
+### Based on this tutorial from CodeWithChris: https://www.youtube.com/watch?v=lIxq4TCdlRU.
+App UI and functionality was added to and customized further beyond the initial tutorial.

-Tech Stack: Swift, Xcode
+### Tech Stack:
+Swift

+### Additional technologies used:
+Xcode

+### Purpose:
-Purpose: To get exposure to iOS development.
+To get exposure to iOS development.

+### Created by:
-Created by: Daniel LeVert
+Daniel LeVert